RToF/Real_ESRGAN_OpenCL/README.md

 ```

 ## Notes
-- If the system hangs during execution, adjust the indexSpaceSize in core/include/conv to 1024 for RK3568 to run properly.
+- If the system hangs during execution, adjust the indexSpaceSize in core/include/conv to a constant.

 ## Todo
 - [ ] Winograd convolution acceleration